Non-Hodgkin Lymphoma (NHL): Symptoms & Subtypes

 Histology

-• Pathological examination: A pathologist analyzes the tissue sample under a microscope to identify the specific type of lymphoma cell and its characteristics.
+Then a pathologist analyzes the tissue sample under a microscope to identify the specific type of lymphoma cell and its characteristics.
 This is crucial for accurate diagnosis, subtyping, and determining the stage of non-Hodgkin lymphoma (disease).

 Laboratory Investigations

 • Liver function tests (LFTs): These tests assess liver function and can be helpful, particularly for specific treatments or to rule out underlying liver issues.
-In some non-Hodgkin lymphoma (disease) cases, particularly with involvement of specific subtypes like Burkitt lymphoma, markedly elevated bilirubin levels on LFTs can be a poor prognostic indicator.
+In some cases, particularly with involvement of specific subtypes like Burkitt lymphoma, markedly elevated bilirubin levels on LFTs can be a poor prognostic indicator.

 Cytogenetic and Genetic Analysis